n-zeplo/product-practice-handbook-2018/client-examples.md

 * As data grows the current solution for generating opportunities for maintenance becomes extremely slow leading to lost opportunity.
 * Our users have dropped off due to a lack of customizable features that help them make the tool useful to their goals

+**Retailer Price Optimization**

+* Pricing items is a manual process that takes time and doesn't reflect competitive market analysis leading to losses through less competitive pricing
+* Pricing should be determined automatically with the data from the market, the POS system and predictive demand information to be more competitive in our pricing

+**Supply Chain for American Multinational Consumer Goods Company**

+* Supply chain optimizaton to reduce workforce of planners and increase automation for proper supply distribution
+* We would like a system to automatically detect events in our sales systems and business systems and take action to ensure the supply chain reacts appropriately

+**Anomaly Detection in Leading International Investment Bank**